bitovi/academy/src/angular/3-creating-components/creating-components.md

 ```

 > Notice the `TITLE_GOES_HERE` part of the HTML. `TITLE_GOES_HERE` should be replaced by
-> something that reads the component's `myData` property.
+> something that reads the component's `title` property.

-The component's `myData` property should have a string value of
+The component's `title` property should have a string value of
 `"Ordering food has never been easier"`.